TransMorph: Transformer for unsupervised medical image registration: Methods

 \end{linenomath} This is equivalent to averaging the output of $T$ forward passes through the network during inference, where $\phi_t$ represents the deformation field produced by $t^{th}$ forward pass.
-The registration uncertainty can be estimated using the predictive variance as in (\cite{yang2017quicksilver, yang2016fast, yang2017fast, sentker2018gdl, sedghi2019probabilistic}): \begin{linenomath}
+The transformation and appearance uncertainty can be estimated using the predictive variances of the deformation fields and the deformed images, respectively, as: \begin{linenomath}